KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/hsl_primaries.rst

    * - Parameter
      - Value
      - Description
-   * - Hue Shift color
+   * - Hue shift color
      - 0° to 360°
      - 0° (or 360°) is red, 120° is green, 240° is blue
-   * - Saturation Scale color
+   * - Saturation scale color
      - 0% to 100%
      - Intensity of a color: 0% completely gray, 50% gray, 100% color
-   * - Lightness Scale color
+   * - Lightness scale color
      - 0% to 100%
      - How much light you want to give the color: 0% no light (dark)
    * - Overlap